Business Loan vs. Personal Loan

 Whichever route you go, make sure you:

-And you’ll lay the foundation for success now and in the future.
+If you do these things, you’ll lay the foundation for success now and in the future.